slphyx/ABIApp/inst/ABI/www/text/Input data.md

 ####  Input data:
 The ABIapp requires the following information: an aligned FASTA file or genetic distance value, helminth group of interest, and genetic marker used.
+An example data file (FASTA) is available for download in the ‘Application’ tab.

 #### For the aligned FASTA file: